xxxxyyyy80008/xxxxyyyy80008.github.io/python_notes/random_notes/imbalanced classification.md

 <h3>re-sampling </h3>

 - Under-sampling and Over-sampling are the two popular categories.
-Here is the <a href=https://github.com/scikit-learn-contrib/imbalanced-learn>python package </a> that facilitates the re-sampling.
+[Here](https://github.com/scikit-learn-contrib/imbalanced-learn) is the python package that facilitates the re-sampling.

-- <a href=https://stats.stackexchange.com/questions/222558/classification-evaluation-metrics-for-highly-imbalanced-data> On this stackexchange page </a>, *geekoverdose* noted that "I've seen both cases where doing and not doing up-/or downsampling resulted in the better final outcomes, so this is something you might need to try out (but don't manipulate your test set(s)!)."
+- [On this stackexchange page](https://stats.stackexchange.com/questions/222558/classification-evaluation-metrics-for-highly-imbalanced-data), *geekoverdose* noted that "I've seen both cases where doing and not doing up-/or downsampling resulted in the better final outcomes, so this is something you might need to try out (but don't manipulate your test set(s)!)."

 > Yes, your assumptions about Kappa seem about right.
 Kappa as single, scalar metrics is mostly and advantage over other single, scalar metrics like accuracy, which will not reflect prediction performance of smaller classes (shadowed by performance of any much bigger class).
 Kappa solves this problem more elegantly, as you pointed out.